-Vulnerability, protection, and expansion are themes featured throughout the work of Carrie Mae Rose.
-To bring a heightened sense of caution and reverence, Rose literally uses materials that can inflict deadly injury.
-Her work is born out of her personal need to be safe enough to feel beautiful.
-The agaves, scissors and razors are a physical material that offer protection to empower her own sensuality and femininity.
-She enjoys playing with the edge, the fine line between opening and being ripped open physically, emotionally and spiritually.
+In her earlier work, she brought a heightened sense of caution and reverence, Rose literally used materials that could inflict deadly injury.
+Her work was born out of her personal need to be safe enough to feel beautiful.
+The found agaves, confiscated TSA scissors and recycled razors are all physical materials that offered protection to empower her own sensuality and femininity.
+She enjoyed playing with an edge, the fine line between opening and being ripped open physically, emotionally and spiritually.
 How does one experience sublime vulnerability, devastatingly beautiful perfection?

-MORE IN DEPTH EXPLANATION OF MY WORKS EVOLUTION
+MORE IN DEPTH EXPLANATION OF THE EVOLUTION OF MY WORK

 AGAVES - At the start of the new millenium, in 2000, I began working with the desert-grown agave plant.
 The agave maintains a tender sweet center within its beautiful radial structure of barbed and pointed stalks.
 These leaves protect it from nectar and water seeking animals.
 When approaching the agave plant, one must be aware and respectful of this armor.
 Similarly, we each need love and touch yet also respect and honor.
 In my own life, as a child I lacked the ability to protect myself.
 I was violated and consequently I did not learn how to allow others treat me with reverence.
 My nectar, my center, continued to be handled indiscriminately.
 My struggle to strike this delicate balance of vulnerability and safety inspired this first body of work.